Public Holidays in Argentina 2026 – National, Catholic & Cultural Days

 Frequently Asked Questions (FAQs)

-How many public holidays does Argentina have?
+How many public holidays does Argentina have in 2026?

 Is Carnival a public holiday in Argentina?